When choosing your musky rod and reel you will most likely first need to consider do you want a spinning setup or a baitcaster one?

 The gear ratio is another important feature to get right.
 A higher gear ratio will allow you to retrieve a lot more line per turn of the reel handle than a lower ratio.
 However, the lower ratio does give you a lot more cranking power when it comes to reeling in a large musky.

 Seeing as you will be casting quite a lot the best rod choice will be much heavier and longer than say a standard bass casting rod.

 For musky aim for a setup that is at a bare minimum of 7’6″ in length.
 The sweet spot is in and around 8 feet in length with fast action and a medium to heavy power rating.

 The longer rods give you a much better casting distance than a sorter one.
 With bigger and better casting you can cover a lot more water throughout the day.

 Power-wise looks for a medium to heavy power rated rod.
 Most modern rods will come with both a power rating and a lure size range for which the rod is best suited.

 Fast action generally means that the bend through the rod blank starts much higher up as opposed to a slow action that will start to bend in the lower half of the rod.

-Always make sure that your rod, reel and line match up to the weight of lure that you will be fishing with.
+Always make sure that your rod, reel, and line match up to the weight of the lure that you will be fishing with.